orbit/orbit/actors/extensions/json/messages.md

 Json Message Serializer
 ====

-The json message serializer is a actor pipeline handler that converts message objects into json.
+The json message serializer is an actor pipeline handler that converts message objects into json.

 Uses